DarwinAwardWinner/ido-complete-space-or-hyphen/README.md

 Choises: "ido-foo-bar", "ido-space" "idotest"

-After you type "ido", then SPACE key.
-HYPHEN is inserted for you.
+After you type "i", then SPACE key.
+The input text is completed to "ido-" and HYPHEN is inserted for you.

-Howver if the choises are "ido-foo-bar", "ido-space" and "ido test", HYPHEN is not inserted, you have to decided press SPACE or HYPHEN
+However if the choises are "ido-foo-bar", "ido-space" and "ido test", the input text is completed to "ido", type SPACE again will insert SPACE.

 ## Usage